mjskay/wordle_solver/README.md

     1. The expected number of letters in the word in the correct position, given the remaining possible words.

-    2. The expected number of unique letters anywhere in the word, given the remaining possible words.
+    2. The expected number of unique correct letters anywhere in the word, given the remaining possible words.

 -   We’ll calculate these expectations assuming the words chosen by Wordle follow some distribution based on word frequencies in the